Last Updated:

 Stage 6 – this is very rare but results in 4 hour power cuts.

-How are Accommodation Providers dealing with Load Shedding?
+How have Accommodation Providers dealt with Load Shedding?

 Ironically you are unlikely to be much affected in the safari camps.
 As these camps in remote areas already have generators as they have had power cuts due to tropical storms in the past.
 Similarly the use of generators means that many hotels are able to supply a near uninterrupted service supply.